SimoneAstarita/queer_NLP_bib/README.md

 Fai Leui Chan, Duke Nguyen, and Aditya Joshi.
 2024. <a href="https://aclanthology.org/2024.alta-1.11/"><u>”Is Hate Lost in Translation?”: Evaluation of Multilingual LGBTQIA+ Hate Speech Detection.</u></a> In _Proceedings of the 22nd Annual Workshop of the Australasian Language Technology Association_, pages 146–152, Canberra, Australia.
 Association for Computational Linguistics.

 Lia Draetta, Chiara Ferrando, Marco Cuccarini, Liam James, and Viviana Patti.
 2024. <a href="https://aclanthology.org/2024.clicit-1.40/"><u>ReCLAIM Project: Exploring Italian Slurs Reappropriation with Large Language Models.</u></a> In _Proceedings of the 10th Italian Conference on Computational Linguistics (CLiC-it 2024)_, pages 335–342, Pisa, Italy.
-CEUR Workshop Proceedings.
+CEUR-WS.org.

 Juan Manuel Pérez, Paula Miguel, and Viviana Cotik.
 2025. <a href="https://aclanthology.org/2025.findings-naacl.400/"><u>Exploring Large Language Models for Hate Speech Detection in Rioplatense Spanish.</u></a> In _Findings of the Association for Computational Linguistics: NAACL 2025_, pages 7174–7187, Albuquerque, NM, USA.
 Association for Computational Linguistics.